Chinwesarah/Traveltide-Agency/README.md

 1. Customers of age 34- 45 of all genders are the most travellers
 2. Session abandonement is higher in non-summer months.
+3. Frequent flyers(users who have completed at least 10 flights) were identified, and for each of these users, the longest duration between 2 consecutive flights taken was ascertained.

 ## Recommendations
-1. Target High-Travel Demographics: Based on the first query, the travel company can focus its marketing efforts on the age and gender groups that travel the most, gearing promotions and offers towards these demographics.
+**1. Target High-Travel Demographics:** Based on the first query, the travel company can focus its marketing efforts on the age and gender groups that travel the most, gearing promotions and offers towards these demographics.

-2. Seasonal Marketing Strategies: The second query shows how session abandonment rates vary by season.
+**2. Seasonal Marketing Strategies:** The second query shows how session abandonment rates vary by season.
 The company can use this information to adjust its marketing strategies, offering promotions and incentives during periods of higher session abandonment rate, like the non-summer months, to encourage customers to complete their bookings.

-3. Customer loyalty programs: The third query returns frequent flyers, a strategy to reward their loyalty can be put in place, such as exclusive discounts, upgrades, etc so as to retain their loyalty and not lose them to other competitors.
+**3. Customer loyalty programs:** The third query returns frequent flyers, a strategy to reward their loyalty can be put in place, such as exclusive discounts, upgrades, etc so as to retain their loyalty and not lose them to other competitors.
+Frequent flyers with larger gaps between flights could indicate seasonal travel habits, special discounts and packages tailored to holiday or seasonal travel could be offered.